 iOS users will have to download the Google app as it is pre-installed only on Android phones.

 Step 2.
-Enable the app to scan
+Enable the app

 Open the Google app and tap on the camera icon on the right side of the search bar.